stackblitz/docs/docs/guides/integration/using-pr-new.md

 > <a href="https://pr.new/github.com/stackblitz/docs" target="_blank" rel="noopener noreferrer"><b>pr.new/</b>github.com/stackblitz/docs</a>

-You will be redirected to [Stackblitz editor](/guides/user-guide/working-in-stackblitz-editor) where you can work to [submit a PR](/guides/user-guide/working-in-stackblitz-editor#submitting-a-pr) or just explore the codebase.
+You will be redirected to [StackBlitz editor](/guides/user-guide/working-in-stackblitz-editor) where you can work to [submit a PR](/guides/user-guide/working-in-stackblitz-editor#submitting-a-pr) or just explore the codebase.

 ### Opening a specific branch